QuiteAFancyEmerald/Holy-Unblocker/README.md

 **Below are if you want external proxies also with your site:**

-`CNAME | p | your-palladium-instance-here.herokudns.com`
 `CNAME | a | your-womginx-instance-here.herokudns.com`
-`CNAME | pd | your-pydodgeb-instance-here.herokudns.com`

-Make sure HTTPS is forced and have SSL set to Flexible for Heroku.
+Make sure HTTPS is forced and have SSL set to Flexible for some services.
 Otherwise you can have SSL set to Full.

 #### Workspace Configurations
 Preferably if you have your own device use Visual Studio Code.
 Pretty much the best option you can get but obviously this is an opinion.
 Also make sure you have <a href="https://nodejs.org/">Node.JS</a> installed on your machine.